synesenom/model.py/README.rst

 :License: MIT

 This python script (model.py) implements model selection for discrete distributions.
-As being motivated by degree distributions in complex networks, currently it supports only integer distributions and the following models:
+As being motivated by degree distributions in complex networks, currently it supports only distributions over non-negative integers and the following models:

 - Poisson
 - exponential